 - A. Private streets may be allowed in certain cases with City approval. - B. Private streets must meet the same standards for pavement structural section as a public street in an area of comparable density and traffic volume.
 Concrete sidewalk, curb and gutter, or drainage pans on the edge of streets will be required. - C. The width of private streets will vary according to the density and traffic impact of each site.
-Required street widths will be determined after appropriate TIS review through Planning & Engineering. - D. Appropriate signage clearly indicating to the public and private providers that the street is private property must be permanently maintained at the entrance to the private street system. - E. The Developer of the private street system must submit the portion of the covenant, declaration, and/or by-laws of the homeowner association agreement that clarifies the private responsibilities for the private street system (maintenance, policing, lighting, drainage and signals, maintenance of common open spaces, etc.) for "approval as to form" by the City Attorney's Office through Planning & Engineering.
+Required street widths will be determined after appropriate TIS review through Public Works. - D. Appropriate signage clearly indicating to the public and private providers that the street is private property must be permanently maintained at the entrances to the private street system. - E. The Developer of the private street system must submit the portion of the covenant, declaration, and/or by-laws of the homeowner association agreement that clarifies the private responsibilities for the private street system (maintenance, policing, lighting, drainage and signals, maintenance of common open spaces, etc.) for "approval as to form" by the City Attorney's Office through Public Works.
 This information may alternatively be indicated as a stipulation on the development plan or the subdivision plat.
-This information must be approved at the time of the approval of the final plat, rezoning, or site plan, as appropriate. - F. Any traffic control devices proposed for the private street system, such as signs, signals, markings, speed control mechanisms, etc., will be subject to review and approval by the City. - G. CDs for private streets will require City approval.
+This information must be approved at the time of the approval of the final plat, rezoning, or site plan, as appropriate. - F. Any traffic control devices proposed for the private street system, such as signs, signals, markings, speed control mechanisms, etc., will be subject to review and approval by the City. - G. CDs for private streets will require City approval. - H. Gating of private streets is discouraged but may be permitted only with prior written approval of the City.
+Gating of public streets is prohibited.